apache/apisix-website/website/blog/2021/06/28/why-we-need-Apache-APISIX.md

 As you can see, these are NGINX drawbacks, such as NGINX's low activity community.
 While we could invest more resources at the corporate level, his community is really unfriendly, and how unfriendly is it?
 As you can see in the picture above, the NGINX repository in Github is only a mirror, the issue function is closed, it is impossible to submit an issue, and even if you submit a PR the official will not merge it.

-In addition, NGINX is weak in its own routing, for example, I want to do grayscale based on a request parameter such as id, you will find that NGINX is completely unable to achieve.
-So we can see a lot of small open source systems, as long as the above grayscale scenario is solved, it can be an independent open source project.
+In addition, NGINX is weak in its own routing, for example, I want to do canary release based on a request parameter such as id, you will find that NGINX is completely unable to achieve.
+So we can see a lot of small open source systems, as long as the above canary release scenario is solved, it can be an independent open source project.
 In addition, gRPC calls are becoming more and more popular in microservice calls, but NGINX support for it is only "simple to use".

 Finally, the NGINX cluster management, almost every Internet vendor has its own NGINX configuration management system, although the system is similar but there is no unified solution, more than a decade has been blank.